UIF-Unturned/UIF/README.md

 You can find [screenshots here](README/screenshots.md)

 ## How can I get started?
+1. Open the "Folders select" menu
-1. Click the "Plus" button in the main menu
+2. Click the "Plus" button
-2. Add a folder with mods that are on the disk where Unturned is installed (E.g. E:\SteamLibrary\steamapps\workshop\content\304930)
+3. Add a folder with mods that are on the disk where Unturned is installed (E.g. `E:\SteamLibrary\steamapps\workshop\content\304930`).
+To display the linked items correctly, you also need to add a folder with standard items (E.g. `C:\Program Files (x86)\Steam\steamapps\common\Unturned\Bundles`)
-3. Clear this folder
+4. Clear the `...\workshop\content\304930` folder
-4. Restart Unturned
+5. Restart Unturned (or run)
-5. Connect to the server
+6. Connect to the server
-6. Explore!
+7. Explore!

 ## How to compile the installer?
 To compile installer you need to install [Inno](https://jrsoftware.org/isdl.php#cvsgit)